tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: SheetTrack.filename()

-   Returns the track's filename as a plain string.
+   Returns the track's filename as a Unicode string.

 .. method:: SheetTrack.is_audio()